Mastering Management Issues With Boarders

 Your posted calendar and boarding contract should also contain your time-off or closing times/days including holidays.
 As many boarders have restricted time off from work their holidays are often of significant importance, as it is valuable available time they can spend at the barn.
 If they know in advance what dates each year are off limits, they can organize their time without unnecessary disappointment.
 For both sides it is important therefore to stick to these closed dates.

 Don’t allow intrusion by boarders unless there is a good reason, such as a horse is sick.
 Once you start allowing folks to come in earlier, stay later or visit on a day the barn is closed, your spare time will vanish.
-Boarders of all ages should be supervised at all times by a competent horse person or directly by you.
+Boarders of all ages should always be supervised by a competent horse person or directly by you.
 So follow your own rules in regard to your schedule and keep the time you’ve allocated for yourself undiminished.

 Keen management of your calendar also ensures that you can control expenses such as energy costs for lighting/heating and ventilation.